blewett/online-voting-prototype/README-vote.txt

 and Macs.

 0. This system uses php.
 This works well on Linux, Apple macs, and Windows 10.
-One has to install python3 and php on each of those systems - easy.
+One has to install php on each of those systems - easy.
 On Linux systems (often Ubuntu) one uses apt install.
 On macs, xcode is free.  xcode ships with php.
 On Windows 10, one uses the following link:

     https://windows.php.net/download